 Processing of wild deer

-This page contains information for recreational hunters and commercial harvesters on processing wild-caught game deer.
+This page contains information for commercial harvesters and recreational hunters about processing wild-caught game deer.

 When can wild deer be harvested and processed?